threefoldtech/core9/docs/Internals/Logging.md

 # Configuration

-Logging configuration is located by default in `/optvar/hrd/system/logging.hrd`.
+Logging configuration is located by default in jumpscale config file

 There are 3 options you can configure.